eespinoza1/shell/permissions/README.md

 Write a script that changes the owner of the file hello to the user betty.3 Write a script that creates an empty file called hello.
 4 Write a script that adds execute permission to the owner of the file hello.5 Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.6
+Write a script that adds execution permission to the owner, the group owner and the other users.
+7